 Gov. Asa Hutchinson is allowing the current state of emergency to expire on May 30.

 Effective April 12, 2021, the Division moved to Stage III, which will allow employees that have not already returned to work in the office to return if the supervisor determines there is an operational need and the ability to provide a safe working environment.

-Additionally, the tentative plan for the Division is to move to Stage IV effective June 1, 2021, which will require all employees to return to work in the office unless:
+Division is to move to Stage IV effective June 1, 2021, which will require all employees to return to work in the office unless: